-The drug "should have been withdrawn several years earlier," the researchers
+The drug “should have been withdrawn several years earlier,” the researchers conclude.

 “The unacceptable cardiovascular risks of Vioxx were evident as early as 2000,” Lancet editor Dr. Richard Horton wrote in a commentary.
 He faulted Merck for “astonishing failures” in monitoring the safety of its drugs and the U.S. Food and Drug Administration for “lethal weaknesses” in oversight.

 Merck issued a statement Thursday saying that it had acted responsibly and that the Lancet analysis did not include two studies more favorable to Vioxx.

 A federal judge in Alabama has ruled that Merck needed to be ready for trial after Dec.
 13 in a case brought by William Cook, a retired miner who had been taking Vioxx for about a year when he suffered a heart attack in 2000.
 The case was filed before Merck pulled Vioxx from the market.
 However, Merck filed a motion with the Judicial Panel on Multidistrict Litigation in Washington, D.C., to consolidate all the federal cases’ which could delay Cook’s trial, according to his lawyer, Andy Birchfield.
 Cook declined to be interviewed.